jovial/arcus-slurm-on-openstack/README.md

 You must also provide a CSV file describing the servers you wish to provision.
 The headings should appear as the first line in the file.
 The following fields are required:

-- `name`: name of instance that is deployed
+- `name`: Name of instance that is deployed
-- `hardware_name`: the name of the node in ironic
+- `hardware_name`: The name of the node in ironic
-- `ip`: Use a fixed IP when provisioning the node
+- `ip`: This will be the IP address assigned to the provisioned server

 The CSV file that terraform uses is determined by the `rack` variable.
 It will attempt to read `${var.rack}.csv`.
 This allows you to reuse the same terraform configuration